-- 25. A complaint can be raised in any way and with any member of staff.
-Ways of raising complaints will include: - a) Completing a complaint form and handing it in at a reception in one of the YMCA SPG sites - b) By email to complaints@ymcaspq.org - c) By letter to the Complaints Officer, YMCA St Paul's Group, 49 Victoria Road, Surbiton, KT6 4NG - d) Completing the complaint form on the YMCA St Paul's Group website - e) Verbally to a member of staff who will support the complainant to complete a complaint form - f) Where a complaint or service request is raised via social media, it will be treated in line with the complaints policy and process.
-Where it is identified as a specific complaint then the complainant will be contacted directly via social media to progress this further, where it is a service request then the Charity will decide whether to publish a public or private response. - 26.
-A summary, step by step guide to the complaints policy will be made available in plain English at key points around our sites and on our website.
-Where a customer might require assistance in completing a form, assistance can be provided by a member of staff or by a third party such as the Citizens Advice Bureau. - 27.
-A summary of this policy and a full copy will be made available on our website, including information about the Housing Ombudsman and the Housing Ombudsman Code. - 28.
-Where the complaint concerns a Safeguarding issue relating to people in the care of YMCA, then YMCA's Safeguarding Policy will apply. - 29.
+- 26. A complaint can be raised in any way and with any member of staff.
+Ways of raising complaints will include: - a) Completing a complaint form and handing it in at a reception in one of the YMCA SPG sites - b) By email to complaints@ymcaspg.org - c) By letter to the Complaints Officer, YMCA St Paul's Group, 49 Victoria Road, Surbiton, KT6 4NG - d) Completing the complaint form on the YMCA St Paul's Group website - e) Verbally to a member of staff who will support the complainant to complete a complaint form - f) Where a complaint or service request is raised via social media, it will be treated in line with the complaints policy and process.
+Where it is identified as a specific complaint then the complainant will be contacted directly via social media to progress this further, where it is a service request then the Charity will decide whether to publish a public or private response. - 27.
+A summary, step by step guide to the complaints policy will be made available in plain, easy read English at key points around our sites and on our website.
+Where a customer might require assistance in completing a form, assistance can be provided by a member of staff or by a third party such as the Citizens Advice Bureau. - 28.
+A summary of this policy and a full copy will be made available on our website. - 29.
+Where the complaint concerns a Safeguarding issue relating to people in the care of YMCA, then YMCA's Safeguarding Policy will apply. - 30.
 The officer reviewing the complaint will also consider whether the seriousness of the matter triggers any regulatory reporting requirements.
-If there are any questions over the most appropriate steps to take, then the advice of the Company Secretary will be sought.
+If there are any questions over the most appropriate steps to take, then the advice of the Company Secretary will be sought. - 31.
+The Charity is committed to ensuring that there are fair, proportionate and consistent outcomes to any compensation claims.
+Please see our separate Customer Compensation Claim Policy & Procedures for further information.